NEBOSH Diploma or General Certificate?

 Learn more about the NEBOSH General Certificate Exams with our guide about the NG/IG1 and NG/IG2 assessments and exams and plan your studying schedule here.

-The NEBOSH Certificate doesn’t have any entry requirements and is suitable for anyone, at any point in their career.
+The NEBOSH Certificate doesn’t have any entry requirements and is, therefore, suitable for anyone, at any point in their career.

 If you haven’t completed the NEBOSH General Certificate, you should have at least 5 years’ experience working within health and safety or have completed another level-3 qualification such as the Highfield Level 3 Award in Health and Safety in the Workplace (RQF) to make sure you have an understanding of key health and safety topics.

-Both the NEBOSH Diploma and NEBOSH General Certificate are recognised by employers, governments and professional memberships around the world.
+Both the NEBOSH Level 6 Diploma and NEBOSH General Certificate are currently recognised by employers, governments and professional memberships.

 The NEBOSH General Certificate is considered an essential qualification for the management level, while the NEBOSH Diploma is listed as a minimum requirement for more senior health and safety roles.